Confident Driving Starts with the Right Guidance

 Learner’s conditions - you must:

-• Hold a learner’s licence (Class 7) for at least 1 year.
+• Hold a learner’s licence (Class 7) for 1+ year.

 • Be accompanied by a fully licenced (non-GDL) driver who is 18 years of age or older and is seated next to you.